Seize the Night (novel)

 Seize the Night is a novel written by the best-selling author Dean Koontz, released in 1998.
-The book is the second in a trilogy of books known as the Moonlight Bay Trilogy, involving Christopher Snow, who suffers from the rare (but real) disease called XP (xeroderma pigmentosum).
+The book is the second in a trilogy of books known as the Moonlight Bay Trilogy, involving Christopher Snow, who has the rare (but real) disease called XP (xeroderma pigmentosum).
 The first in the series is Fear Nothing and the third is tentatively titled Ride the Storm (release date unknown).

 Seize the Night was originally released by Cemetery Dance Publications as two different limited edition hardcovers, both with different artwork on their front cover: